mitsuba-renderer/drjit/docs/unused/gpu.rst

 .. code-block:: python

-    >>> from enoki.cuda import PCG32 as PCG32C, UInt64 as UInt64C
+    >>> from drjit.cuda import PCG32 as PCG32C, UInt64 as UInt64C
     >>> rng = PCG32C(UInt64C.arange(1000000))

 Here, *PCG32* refers to a linear congruential generator from the section on